Small-Basic-French/SbTranslationHelper/README.md

 # SbTranslationHelper

-A tool for help to translate Small Basic files
+A tool for help to translate Small Basic files.